geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 Yeah, I haven't really worked on that last week.

 ##### **Sied Lykles** [[00:44:06](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=2646)]
-So same thing that needs to be done about the...
+So same thing that needs to be done about the..
 I guess there's more stuff that needs to be fixed first.

 ##### **Geohot** [[00:44:14](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=2654)]
 What needs to be fixed first?
 Sorry.

 ##### **Sied Lykles** [[00:44:17](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=2657)]
-There's a rewrite rule now that's incorrect for some...
+There's a rewrite rule now that's incorrect for some..
 They're falling.
 The problem is if you fix it, then there's a lot of regression in open pilot, like gated loads.
-So, yeah, to fix that, I was trying to make some improvements to uop-given-valid, so I can still do the same simplification, but...
+So, yeah, to fix that, I was trying to make some improvements to uop-given-valid, so I can still do the same simplification, but..

 ##### **Geohot** [[00:44:53](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=2693)]
 So the way that I would deal with this is I would just make it a context variable to disable that optimization.